christopherbate/NSPA1/Readme.md

 Please ignore the files_server and files_client directories.
 Those are for automated unit tests run by the bin/tests executable.

+PLEASE NOTE: When request a GET or PUT, the program will print "Received: [filename] [size]".
+This is just the header.
+For large files, there will always be statements like "x/total bytes received" and "Transfer complete, took x milliseconds" to signal end of transfer.

 ## Building the Source

 Both a Makefile and Dockerfile are provided for compilation.
 Simply run "make" in the